CGL5230/AR6-landues-databast-downscaling-by-Demeter/Method and question/Method ＆ Question 10ca90bcdee780ae9f3ccb68b0d365e7.md

 # Method  ＆ Question

-1. The land use data provided by AR6 and Demeter's standard land categories are not consistent.
+## **1.The land use data provided by AR6 and Demeter's standard land categories are not consistent.**

 Using the example of Forest, Argentina.